Category

 $3.31

-How Do Dental PPC Benchmarks Compare?
-Our Data vs. National Sources
+How Do Dental PPC Benchmarks Compare Across Sources?

-Source Avg CPC Avg CVR Avg CPL Scope
+Source Avg CPC Avg CVR Avg CPL Coverage

 What Does Dental PPC Cost in Each City?